-The Markman Hearing Should Take Place Toward the Middle of the Case Principle 8:
+Principle 8: The Markman Hearing Should Take Place Toward the Middle of the Case and May in Appropriate Circumstances Be Combined With Summary Judgment

-Currently, the Federal Circuit has refused to mandate any specific time when a district court must construe claims.11 Instead, it has specifically left the timing issue to the district court's discretion.12 This comports with the general recognition that trial courts should have wide latitude in controlling their dockets.13 Nonetheless, Judge Rader of the Federal Circuit, sitting by designation as a trial judge, has stated: "The meaning of claim terms is the central issue of patent litigation.
+To date, the Federal Circuit has declined to mandate any specific time when a district court must construe claims.
+Instead, it has specifically left the timing issue to the district court's discretion.
+This comports with the general recognition that trial courts should have wide latitude in controlling their dockets.
+Nonetheless, Judge Rader of the Federal Circuit, sitting by designation as a trial judge, has stated: "The meaning of claim terms is the central issue of patent litigation.
 With most aspects of trial hanging on this determination - now 'strictly a question of law for the court,' - a conscientious court will generally endeavor to make this ruling before trial."
 Loral Fairchild Corp. v.
 Victor Co. of Japan, Ltd., 911 F. Supp.
 76, 79 (E.D.N.Y.
-1996).
+Jan.
+5, 1996).